wasquith-usgs/percSVexp/examapp/README.md

 The streamgage latitude and longitude are acquired from the Internet using the `readNWISsite()` from the **dataRetrieval** package and stored in the `SF` (site file) variable.
 There are some duplicates because of multiple agencies in the site file, and these are removed.
 The streamgage locations are projected into Albers Equal area coordinates (northing and easting in meters) with the 10-year and three watershed properties to form a `SpatialPointsDataFrame` using functions of the **sp** package.
 Finally, only streamgages in Texas (`STATE == 48`) are retained for purposes of the example application documented in the script.
 There are 536 streamgages (`length(SF$STATION)`).

-Summary statistics are presented, notice the retransformations, by the following code with verbatim (September 27, 2019) results.
+Summary statistics are presented, notice the retransformations, by the following code with verbatim (October 6, 2019) results.
 ```{r}
   message("Summary of Overall Network Contributing Drainage Areas in km^2")
   print(10^summary(SF$CDA)*2.589988)